 On June 16, 2023, subject to a 10b5-1 Stock Repurchase Agreement dated June 16, 2023, our board of directors authorized the repurchase of up to US\$1,000,000 of the Class A Ordinary Shares (the "Repurchase Program"), effective until September 15, 2023.
-The Repurchase Program does not obligate us to repurchase any specific number of the Class A Ordinary Shares.
-Pursuant to the Repurchase Program, as of the date of this prospectus, we have repurchased 11,314 Class A Ordinary Shares for approximately US\$109,119.2, all of which are held in treasury.
+The Repurchase Program was subsequently extended by our board of directors to be effective until December 15, 2023.
+We may repurchase all or a portion of our authorized repurchase amount.
+The Repurchase Program does not obligate us to repurchase any specific number of the Class A Ordinary Shares and the Repurchase Program may be suspended or terminated at any time at our management's discretion.
+Pursuant to the Repurchase Program, as of the date of this prospectus, we have repurchased 38,804 Class A Ordinary Shares for approximately US\$360,838.19, all of which are held in treasury.